Westway Diner (Times Square NYC)

 Westway Diner Atmosphere: A

-The Westway Diner sticks out on the main road.
+The Westway Diner sticks out on the main road near Times Square.
 It has a more authentic “diner feel” than many diners I’ve been too in NYC.
 The inside is one ample space with plenty of booths, tables, and a full-length bar.
+Atmosphere wise, the Westway Diner in Times Square is one of my favorite in all of New York City.
+You actually have space and room to breath.

 Westway Diner Coffee: B